depado/articles/pages/dialogflow.md

 ## Integrations

-As stated earlier, DialogFlow supports a wide range of integrations which means it knows how to communicate with various services such as Facebook Messenger, Actions on Google, Skype, etc. Which means your agent will work with every one of these platforms if you setup the integrations properly.
+As stated earlier, DialogFlow supports a wide range of integrations, it knows how to communicate with various services such as Facebook Messenger, Actions on Google, Skype, etc. Which means your agent will work with every one of these platforms if you setup the integrations properly.